 The Highways Agency were converted to a company in 2015.

-In 1982 the government re-negotiated the contract under which all of England's services operated.
-From now on the operator would pay the landowner (the Department of Transport) a peppercorn rent in exchange for a 50 year lease.
+In 1982 the government re-negotiated the contract under which all of England's service areas operated.
+From now on the operator would purchase a 50 year lease, generally awarded to the highest bidder, and pay the landowner (the Department of Transport) a peppercorn rent.

 These freeholds were passed to the Highways Agency.
 As part of the complete privatisation of the industry, they were instructed to sell all of them, in a process known as disposals.
 Some operators had been hoping to be handed the land as compensation for the contract change, but instead the land was sold to the highest bidder to encourage the operators to bid high.